 - Name your repo (e.g.,

-). - (Optional) Add a description.
+my-website). - (Optional) Add a description.

 - Select Public (required for free GitHub Pages).